 Why do small businesses need to embrace social media?

-In the current economy, it is even harder for small businesses and recent start-ups to make an impact.
-The option of television and radio marketing isn't open to all, due to finances, and even advertising in newspapers and pamphlets can be a costly exercise.
+In the current economy, it's getting even harder for small businesses and recent start-ups to make an impact online.
+The option of television and radio marketing isn't open to many -- whose budgets would stretch that far? -- and even advertising in newspapers and pamphlets can be a costly exercise.

-Therefore, a growing number of users are taking to online media for the fact that it is free, and is ultimately a limitless tool for growing your business, interacting with your clients and marketing your product in a way that you want, for as long as you'd like, and to the audience that you desire.
+This means that a growing number of people are using online media.
+This is because it's often free, and can be a limitless tool for growing your business, interacting with clients and marketing your product in the way you want, for as long as you'd like, and to the audience that you desire.

 It seems to be a case of embracing online change or being left behind in the modern era, with most consumers spending many hours a day on social media sites; each looking for their content to be engaging, thought-provoking and shareable – often in as little as 140 characters.
 So it's important for small businesses to get to grips with each site quickly, in order to maximise their chances of growing.